-- 1. Go to Control Panel, and then change the view of Control Panel from Category to Large icons or Small icons. - 2.
+- 1. Go to Control Panel.
+Change the view of Control Panel from Category to Large icons or Small icons. - 2.
 Click Keyboard. - 3.
 Select the Hardware tab.
 In the Device Properties pane, make sure that you see this message: Device Status: This device is working properly.